trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

 .. code-block:: text

     bin/launcher run

-Run the launcher with ``--help`` to see the supported commands and command line options.
-In particular, the ``--verbose`` option is very useful for debugging the installation.

 The launcher configures default values for the configuration directory ``etc``, configuration files, the data directory ``var``,